reimagined/resolve/docs/Contributing.md

 ### Code Style

-Write JavaScript using the `ECMAScript-262 version 8` standard with the [Prettier](https://github.com/prettier/prettier-eslint) tool.
+Write JavaScript following the `ECMAScript-262 version 8` standard and use the [Prettier](https://github.com/prettier/prettier-eslint) tool.
 The `eslint` command should not show any errors with the [repo configuration](https://github.com/reimagined/resolve/blob/master/.eslintrc.js).

 #### Tips:
 * Line break is required at the end of all text files.